 First, it means that subscription programs for physical products aren’t a fad.
 They’re part of an inevitable shift in consumer behavior that we’re witnessing in real time.
 63% of shopping transactions, across all industries, begin online.
 That number is not going down.

-In this post, we’ll touch on what you need to consider when looking for an ecommerce platform to launch your subscription coffee program.
-Full disclosure, we offer an ecommerce platform.
-But this article isn’t a sales pitch.
+In this post, we’ll touch on what you need to consider when looking for an ecommerce platform or subscription management software to launch your subscription coffee program.
+Full disclosure, we offer an ecommerce platform, but this article isn’t a sales pitch.
 We’re writing it because we spent years developing the premier wholesale B2B ecommerce platform.
 This is what all the hard work taught us.

 Customizing the Transactional Experience

-Subscription programs may not have hundreds or thousands of options, like one-time sales may, but the transaction must be tweaked to customer preference.
-Recurring payments and online and mobile ordering are the two key features a good coffee ecommerce website has.
+Subscription commerce programs may not have hundreds or thousands of options, like one-time sales may, but the transaction must be tweaked to customer preference.
+Recurring payments and online and mobile ordering are the two key features a great coffee eCommerce website has.

 Had we written this article with one thing to look for, and one thing only, we could have started and stopped with recurring payments.
 It is, as is probably obvious, a large part of what makes a subscription a subscription.
-(You can brush up on what a monthly coffee subscription is if you need a quick refresher.)
+(You can brush up on what a coffee of the month club plan is if you need a quick refresher.)
 You’ll need an ecommerce platform that not only offers recurring billing and automatic payments, but that allows customers to:

 - Initiate the transaction and the terms of the transaction.
 In the context of a coffee subscription, this means that they can choose the items and the frequency of payment.